Northern Arizona Endodontics 928-778-7181

 "That is a great question and one I get often.
 Even though you may have had a root canal in the past by your general dentist, not every tooth is the same.
 As an endodontist for 14 years, and a general dentist for 16 years prior to that, I can tell you e

 very tooth is as individual as people.
 Your tooth may be difficult to save without the assistance of an experienced endodontist.
 Sometimes a tooth has had a previous root canal and trying to save it needs specialized technology and experience.
 Your dentist wants only the best care possible for you and knows for this tooth or teeth, the success rate of the root canal is enhanced by seeing an endodontist.
 You can rest assured you will receive the same warm caring reception you are used to at your general dentist's office.
-You will be informed of what we are doing, you will see for yourself the before and after pictures of your tooth and you will receive post operative support," says Dr. Brimhall.
+You will be informed of what we are doing, you will see for yourself the before and after pictures of your tooth and you will receive post operative support," says Dr. Kleinman.